 If you are foreigner and want to work in Lithuania, you must, in general, obtain:

-Work permits are usually issued for one year.
-It allows you to apply for a national work visa.
 National visas D are issued only to seconded, seasonal workers or crew members of a ship.

 To get a work permit (or a duplicate, if needed) in Lithuania, there’s a state fee that the employer or person hosting the foreigner needs to pay.
 This fee must be paid before you submit the application to the Employment Service.